 <Important Note: Where an individual TOPAS Technical Product Specification does not contain explicit radio requirements, but the Product does include a radio transmitter, receiver or transceiver, compliance with the Radio Equipment Regulations (2017) is required and the compliance documentation outlined above must be included in the Technical File.

 <Copies of the test results / reports must be included as part of the Technical File.
-These may be pasted directly into this document or supplied separately and properly reference here>.
+These may be pasted directly into this document or supplied separately and properly referenced here>.

 <If for a family of products there is more than one set of radio testing results, list each of them here, ensuring that it is clear to which member of the product family each one refers.>